 7. Try on your new clothes at home and strut around.

 Return anything that doesnt bring you enough joy.
-We sometimes buy items online or in a store on a whim but end up realising it doesn’t suit us.
+We sometimes buy items online or in a store on a whim, but end up realising it doesn’t suit us.
 If you don’t love it, return it.
 The last thing we need is to end up with cheap, discounted items that we don’t want or need.
-A life bogged down by many frivolous purchases take away from investing in the important things.
+A life bogged down by many frivolous purchases takes away from investing in the important things.

 We hope these tips will help you to save more money.
 Keep track of your spending automatically with the help of Planner Bee’s automatic transaction categorisation capabilities.
 Compare your spending over the time while you learn and apply these tips.